Just launched: create branches with your PII already anonymized - test with production-like data, no manual setup

 Micronaut is a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.
 This guide describes how to create a Neon Postgres database and connect to it from a Micronaut Kotlin application.

-To create a Neon project and access it from a Micronaut Kotlin application:
+To create a Neon project and access it from a Micronaut Kotlin application, you will:

 1. Create a Neon project